arpitpatawat/mech-arm-control-using-blynk/readme.md

 <br /> 2.Reverse / forward - 90 to 170
 <br /> 3.down / up - 90 to 180
 <br /> 4.right/left - 0 to 180
-<br /> all these pins are 'Digital Pins' in the old blynk app.
+<br /> all these pins are 'Virtual pins' in the old blynk app.(V0, V1, V2, V3).